GSA-TTS/FAC-transition-site/src/search-resources/filters.md

 ## <a name=type-of-compliance-requirement></a>Type of compliance requirement

-TODO: Fill this in
+Use the dropdown menu to select one or more types of compliance requirements.

+Types of compliance requirements identify the areas tested by auditors for major federal programs, such as allowable costs, eligibility, reporting, or subrecipient monitoring.
+Selecting a type of compliance requirement will limit the results to audits where that compliance requirement was reported for a major program.

+You can select as many options as you’d like or leave this filter blank.

 ## <a name=entity-type></a>Entity type

 Select the type of entity you would like to return.
-You can select as many options as you’d like, or leave this filter blank.
+You can select as many options as you’d like or leave this filter blank.

 ## <a name=passthrough-name></a>Passthrough name
 Enter one word per line.

-This filter looks at awards listed as passed through to a subrecpient and the recipient of those awards.
+This filter looks at awards listed as passed through to a subrecipient and the recipient of those awards.

 At this time, the FAC matches whole words, not parts of words.
 The terms “school” and “schools” are not the same.